 The Framework does not contain specific policies for nationally significant infrastructure projects.
 These are determined in accordance with the decision- making framework in the Planning Act 2008 (as amended) and relevant national policy statements for major infrastructure, as well as any other matters that are relevant (which may include the National Planning Policy Framework).
 National policy statements form part of the overall framework of national planning policy, and may be a material consideration in preparing plans and making decisions on planning applications.

 Other statements of government policy may be material when preparing plans or deciding applications, such as relevant Written Ministerial Statements and endorsed recommendations of the National Infrastructure Commission.
+This includes the Written Ministerial Statement on Affordable Homes Update (24 May 2021) which contains policy on First Homes.

-1 This document replaces the previous version of the National Planning Policy Framework published in February 2019.
+1 This document replaces the previous version of the National Planning Policy Framework published in September 2023.